Skip to main content

 Listen to All the Things That I Can Be here.

-Garden of identity planted in Wolverhampton
+Garden of Identity planted in Wolverhampton

 As part of a workshop, 130 Speak Up students planted flowers and seeds in the Speak Up Garden of Identity installation in Wolverhampton.